kasenetz/hbcd-docs/docs/measures/mri/fmri.md

 <br>

+Functional MRI data is processed through [infant-fMRIPrep](https://nibabies.readthedocs.io/en/latest/) and subsequently [XCP-D](https://xcp-d.readthedocs.io/en/latest/usage.html) as described in detail on the [HBCD Processing webpage](https://hbcd-cbrain-processing.readthedocs.io/latest/tool_details.html#tool-names).
+In brief, infant-fMRIPrep produces minimally pre-processed outputs including confound files (with motion parameters, average signals for ROIs like CSF, etc.) and motion-corrected data in age-specific MNI volumetric atlas as well as fs_LR32k surface space.
+From these outputs, the XCP-D pipeline runs nuisance regression/denoising, parcellates the fMRI data, and computes summary measures.

-During processing, these data are registered to an age-specific MNI volumetric atlas as well as fs_LR32k surface space.
-These volumetric and surface-based time series will be made available for each subject as well as specific derivatives including parcellated time series (using a variety of surface parcellations) and functional connectivity values among parcels and vertices/voxels.
-Time series with at least 2.5 minutes of low-motion data (after censoring frames with FD>0.3) will also be made available for each participant as well as average FD.
+Volumetric and surface-based time series will be made available for each subject.
+The data release also includes dense and parcellated time series with at least 2.5 minutes of low-motion data (FD>0.3), functional connectivity matrices, regional homogeneity values, and amplitude of low-frequency fluctuation values.
+All parcellated derivatives are generated from a variety of parcellation schemes.

 <details class="collapsible references">
   <summary class="references">References</summary>